 One of our favorite spots for an afternoon drink and an al fresco meal is Traveler’s Cove.
 They offer a Mexican inspired menu along with other pub grub and sometimes have live music, too.

 If you are seeking additional authentic Mexican fare, then head to Rosa’s Mexican Restaurant on Highway 101.
-The salsa is exceptional – but, trust us, everything is good at Rosa’s!
+The salsa is exceptional – and everything you pour it on is great at Rosa’s!

 Abby’s Legendary Pizza in Florence, Oregon